jeremy-rifkin/cpptrace/README.md

 ### Traced Exceptions

-Cpptrace provides a set of exception classes that generate stack traces when thrown and resolve later.
+Cpptrace provides a set of exception classes that that generate stack traces when thrown.
+These exceptions generate relatively lightweight raw traces and resolve symbols and line numbers lazily if and when requested.

 ```cpp
 namespace cpptrace {